unreadable/go-relay-starter-kit/README.md

 npm start
 ```

-The above command will run both the NodeJS app server and Golang GraphQL server concurrently.
+The above command will run both the go-graphql server and will display a simple `Hello world!`based on the API.

-- Golang GraphQL server will be running at http://localhost:8080/graphql
-- NodeJS app server will be running at http://localhost:3000

 ## Developing